-Kim Kardashian Exposes Chest In Outrageous Latex Micro-Dress, Gets Called ‘Nicki Minaj On Halloween’
+Kim Kardashian Exposes Chest In Outrageous Latex Micro Dress, Gets Called ‘Nicki Minaj On Halloween’

 “I was thinking about wearing this to your 40th birthday party.
 What?
 Is it too dressy?” she asked.

-Kourtney’s reply seemed to take a stab with a reference to a rapper known for her ultra-provocative wardrobe.
+Kourtney’s reply seemed to make a jab with a reference to a rapper known for her ultra-provocative wardrobe.

 “Are you coming as Nicki Minaj?”